kaylajanos/STT4870/Git/GitOne.md

 Once the download is complete, right click on the downloaded file to install it as an administrator.
-Use the default options at each step of the installation if you are unsure what you are doing.
+Use the default options at each step of the installation if you are unsure of what you are doing.
 When the installation arrives at the screen adjusting your PATH environment, click in the circle to the left of **Run Git from the Windows Command Prompt**.
-You may need to manually add the path to where the `bash.exe` resides.
-Run the following at the `R` prompt to make sure `R` knows where to find `bash`.
-Note that the path below will be dependent on the operating system you are using.
+You may need to add the path to where the `bash.exe` resides manually.
+Run the following at the `R` prompt to make sure `R` knows where to find `bash.`  Note that the path below will be dependent on the operating system you are using.